KDE/digikam-doc/post_processing/send_images.rst

     :alt:
     :align: center

-    The Send Images Tool Mail Program Selection and Attachement Properties
+    The Send Images Tool Mail Program Selection and Attachment Properties

 The next page will show a progress dialog given a feedback on the progress of your operation to prepare item before e-mailing.
 Press the **Cancel** button during this stage if you want to abort the process.